Rajpratik71/linux-manPages/sysctl.md

               Use this option when you want to change a sysctl setting.

        -p[FILE], --load[=FILE]
               Load  in sysctl settings from the file specified or /etc/sysctl.conf if none given.
 Specifying - as filename means reading data from standard input.
-Using this option will mean arguments to sysctl are files, which are read in the order they are  specified.
+Using this option will mean argu‐ ments to sysctl are files, which are read in the order they are specified.
 The file argument may be specified as regular expression.

        -a, --all
               Display all values currently available.